elijah-mullens/Skeletonizing-and-Analyzing-Pipeline-for-3D-Interstellar-Cloud-Ensembles-main/README.md

 Note : The pipeline has been tested on other simulation data.
 If you have any questions, feel free to email eem85@cornell.edu.

+Note : The pipeline assumes that simlation grids are in positiion-position-position (ppp) space, not position-position-velocity (ppv).
+The pipeline will skeltonize and analyze ppv grids, but the results will need to be interpreted more carefully.

 Multiple-Grid Tutorial Folders

 - These folders include the pipeline version that was specifically made for the Cloud Factory simulation grids.